 - Best time to Visit: May (Check out the festival schedule in advance)

 - Entry Fee: Largely free and invitational.
-Few tickets are available for local cinema goers.
+Few tickets are available for local cinema-goers.

 - How to Get:45 minutes by road from Nice.
-Local shuttle buses operate every half an hour carrying festival goers from Nice International Airport to the city of Nice.
+Local shuttle buses operate every half an hour carrying festival-goers from Nice International Airport to the city of Nice.
 Secure your flight and hotel booking as early as possible

 - Best time to Visit: Nice International Airport

-Cannes is not only one of the most prestigious Cinema festivals of the world; it is also one of the largest film markets of the world.
+Cannes is not only one of the most prestigious Cinema festivals in the world; it is also one of the largest film markets in the world.
 As a result, stars come here from all corners of the world to promote their films, work out lucrative professional deals, socialize, judge and at times, simply to hog the limelight.
 You have a better chance to spot a cine-star (not always your favorite star though, that is never guaranteed in Cannes) at Cannes than anywhere else at the world.
 The next question, obviously, is how to go about it?

-To get the best glimpse of you favorite celebrity, reach there early, as that is most important.
+To get the best glimpse of your favorite celebrity, reach there early, as that is most important.
 The place gets crowded extremely fast.
 Do not stand at the sides!
 You will think it is the best place to stand only till the photographers and cameramen appear there from all possible directions and completely guard your view.
-Try to reach for the road, and take position right behind the crowd barrier and keep looking at the entrance to the Palais.
+Try to reach for the road, and take a position right behind the crowd barrier and keep looking at the entrance to the Palais.
 Surely, your wait will be rewarding.

 Cannes Film Festival was born in 1938, out of a protest against the clear fascist intrusion into the sphere of aesthetic and artistic appreciation blatantly displayed in the award selection of the Venice International Film Festival held in the same year.
-After going underground during the World War period, the festival resurfaced in 1946, and was an immense success.
-By 1947, the CNC (Centre Nationale de la Cinematographie) took control of the selection and organizational duties.
+After going underground during the World War period, the festival resurfaced in 1946 and was an immense success.
+By 1947, the CNC (Centre Nationale de la Cinematographer) took control of the selection and organizational duties.
 By the early fifties, the prominent and flamboyant presence of stars like Brigetta Bardot added a dash of unprecedented glamour to the festival.

 If you are intent on watching a film at Cannes, you need to avail to accredit yourself to the committee.
 There are six kinds of accreditations available and the eligibilities differ.
 Festival Accreditation, Market Accreditation, Producers Network, Short Film Corner, Press Accreditation and Cinephiles Accreditation are the different accreditations available.
 Cinephiles Accreditation is your best bet, but again this is more geared towards allowing local residents a chance to watch the films.

 Whether you actually get to see a celebrity or not, you will not escape glamour as long as you are in Cannes.
 The entire city becomes active and lively during the festival time as it never does at other times.
 It is usually a very calm and sleepy little beach town for the rest of the year.
 Bask in the sun, the beach and enjoy the great drinking and eating facilities of the city.
-The weather is spectacular during this time, nice and warm, and you get and authentic south of France experience.
+The weather is spectacular during this time, nice and warm, and you get authentic south of France experience.
 Do not forget to taste the choicest wines.
 There are restaurants that cater to all kinds of taste and budget requirements.